 Native plants are the natural centerpieces of the Southeastern landscape, so why shouldn’t they be the centerpiece of the Southern table?
-From the mountains of Southern Appalachia, into the Piedmont Plateau and all the way down to the Atlantic and Gulf Coastal Plains, native plants provide an abundance of cut flowers, foliage, fruit, and berries that add regional character to any bouquet, vase or wreath throughout the year.
+From the mountains of Southern Appalachia, into the Piedmont Plateau and all the way down to the Atlantic and Gulf Coastal Plains, native plants provide an abundance of cut flowers, foliage, fruit, and berries that add regional character to any vase or wreath throughout the year.
 Cut Flowers, Foliage, & Fruits of the Southeast introduces readers to the beautiful bounty of the region along with growth information, seasonality, how to forage and harvest responsibly, and flower care, illustrated with vibrant photography.
-Bring the landscape indoors with guides to create wreaths, bouquets, corsages, and vase arrangements.
+Included is a descriptive field guide of native trees, shrubs, perennials, annuals, and vines that are essential for floral design.
+Bring the landscape indoors with guides to create wreaths and vase arrangements.
 Tutorials and primers will teach the expert and novice alike to arrange gorgeous floral designs by season.

 Lee Hemmings Carlton is a horticulturist living and growing on the western side of Beech Mountain, N.C.
 Lee has been designing and installing plant-driven, site-specific, colorific gardens and landscapes in Georgia, Alabama, and the Carolinas for two decades.
 Lee incorporates native plants in all of her work, from cut flowers to landscaping and ever-popular wreaths and floral arrangements